Back to Blog

 NZ Public Holidays 2025

-Public holidays in New Zealand are not just a chance to relax and recharge; they also present opportunities and challenges for businesses.
+NZ Public Holidays are not just a chance to relax and recharge; they also present opportunities and challenges for businesses.
 Managing workloads, ensuring compliance with employment law, and maintaining a safe work environment during these breaks are critical to keeping your business running smoothly.
-In 2025, there are 11 national public holidays and additional regional holidays across the country that businesses must plan for.For companies in construction, property development, an...
+In 2025, there are 11 national public holidays and additional regional holidays across the country that businesses must plan for.For companies in construction, property development, and project ma...

 December 18, 2024